JoeDoyle23/jstestcover/README.md

 My goal it to be compatible with the original yuitest coverage tool, but with minor improvements and additional features.

+## Building
+You can build the apps by running build.cmd from the command prompt.
+The output will be in the build folder.

+		build

+To build the debug version:

+		build debug

+To build the debug version and run the tests:

+		build tests

+If you just want to get going, use the binary in the build folder.

 ## Usage
 Instrumenting a single file, instrumented in place.